-John E. Drabinski is Professor in the Department of African American Studies, with a joint appointment in the Department of English.
-His writing and teaching focus on the philosophical dimensions of the black Atlantic intellectual tradition, with particular emphasis on postcolonial theory, the francophone Caribbean, and the United States.
+John E. Drabinski is Professor in the Department of African American and Africana Studies, with a joint appointment in the Department of English.
+His writing and teaching focus on the philosophical dimensions of the Black Atlantic intellectual tradition, with particular emphasis on postcolonial theory, the francophone Caribbean, and expressive culture in the United States.

-He has published four single-authored books, including most recently Glissant and the Middle Passage: Philosophy, Beginning, Abyss (Minnesota 2019) and Levinas and the Postcolonial: Race, Nation, Other (Edinburgh 2012), which was awarded the Frantz Fanon Book Prize from the Caribbean Philosophical Association.
-He has edited books and journal issues dedicated to key figures in Atlantic thought, including Frantz Fanon, Jean-Luc Godard, and Édouard Glissant, as well as dozens of articles on themes of memory, language, culture, and politics.
-He is currently completing a book length study of James Baldwin entitled ‘So Unimaginable a Price’: Baldwin and the Black Atlantic (under contract with Northwestern University Press) and a short book on postmodern motifs in afro-Caribbean thought titled What is the Afro-Postmodern?
+He has published a number of books, including most recently Glissant and the Middle Passage: Philosophy, Beginning, Abyss (Minnesota 2019) and Levinas and the Postcolonial: Race, Nation, Other (Edinburgh 2012), which was awarded the Frantz Fanon Book Prize from the Caribbean Philosophical Association.
+He has edited books and journal issues dedicated to key figures in Atlantic thought, including Frantz Fanon, Jean-Luc Godard, James Baldwin, and Édouard Glissant, as well as dozens of articles on themes of memory, language, culture, and politics.

 Areas of Interest